Junior Caminero: 2025: First full MLB season, All-Star selection

 On May 31, 2025, Caminero recorded two doubles, two home runs, and five RBIs against the Houston Astros in a 16–3 blowout win.
 He became the first player in Tampa Bay Rays history to record two doubles and two home runs in a single game.
 On June 2, Caminero was named the American League Player of the Week, co-winning with Cal Raleigh for May 26 – June 1, a span in which he batted .379 (11–29) with 8 runs, 4 home runs, 13 RBIs, 8 extra base hits, and an OPS of 1.331.
 It was his first career Player of the Week Award.
-Caminero was a contestant in the 2025 MLB Home Run Derby, where he fell to Cal Raleigh of the Seattle Mariners 18–15 in the final round.
+Caminero was selected to the All-Star Game as an injury replacement.
+He was also a contestant in the Home Run Derby, getting to the final round, where he was defeated by Cal Raleigh.

 Caminero ended his 2025 breakout season batting .264/.311/.535 with 45 home runs and 110 RBIs; he fell one home run shy of tying Carlos Peña's single-season Rays record.
 Caminero also led the majors with 31 double plays grounded into.

+2026

+Against the Kansas City Royals on June 25, Caminero had the first three-homer game of his career.

+Caminero won the AL Player of the Month Award for the month of June, after slashing .327/.402/.673, with 10 home runs and 24 RBI for the month.
+On July 1, Caminero, at just 22 years old, became the youngest player to ever hit a home run in six straight games, surpassing Ken Griffey Jr. On July 4, Caminero was selected to start at Third Base at the 2026 All-Star Game, making it his second consecutive year being named as an All-Star.
+He was also a contestant in the Home Run Derby for the second consecutive year, getting to the semifinals, where he was defeated by eventual winner Jordan Walker.
+In the following All Star Game, Caminero was hit by a pitch from Cardinals pitcher Riley O'Brien in the 2nd inning and had to leave the game.
+X-rays taken the same night came back negative.

+Against the Houston Astros on September 11, Caminero hit a walk off home run to clinch the Rays a postseason spot, his 40th of the season.
+He became the first player in Rays franchise history with multiple 40 home run seasons and the second major league player in the modern era with back to back 40 home run seasons in his age 22 or younger season.
+On September 26, Caminero became the first player in Rays franchise history to record back-to-back seasons with 40 or more home runs and 100 or more runs batted in after recording his 100th and 101st RBI of the season against the Philadelphia Phillies.